 Taking this kind of action in your life always feels like a big, bold step.

 Setting boundaries can feel like a bad thing, like you’re drawing a bunch of serious and heavy lines or rules.
-It can feel like doing that will make everyone leave – and they likely will if they’re emotionally unavailable.
+It can feel like you’re doing something wrong or like you’re being mean.
+It can feel like everyone will leave if you set a boundary – and they likely will (even if it’s only a slight backing away) if they’re emotionally unavailable.

-However, wouldn’t you rather have functional relationships even if you have less of them?
-Wouldn’t that be better than a bunch of dysfunctional, drama-filled, and emotionally unsafe relationships?
+However, wouldn’t you rather have functional relationships even if that meant you had less of them?
+Wouldn’t knowing that the people you hold close in your life have the emotional awareness and comfortability to be able to build a healthy and connected relationship, be better than having a bunch of dysfunctional, drama-filled, and emotionally unsafe relationships?

 I have experienced the impact of emotional unavailability in friendships and romantic relationships alike.
 Even when that special person is next to you, you still feel alone.
 All you can do is work on yourself and make better choices about the people you have in your life.